empovit/fdo-containers/README.md

 * You will need to run the device initialization client ([./run-init-client.sh](./run-init-client.sh)) at least once to create a device credentials file under _device\_credentials_ and an ownership voucher under _ownership\_vouchers_.
 * You will need to wait for the owner-onboarding server to send ownership vouchers to the rendezvous server before a successful "onboarding".
 * Keep in mind that creating a user and many other service-info commands will fail because of the limitation of a container.
-* There is no need to generate keys and certificates as the repo already includes pre-generated ones for testing and development.
+* Although the repo includes a script for generating keys and certificates, this is not required as pre-generated ones are already provided for testing and development.

 ## Benefits